Student Conduct Policies

 - The influence of alcohol or other drugs

 Outcomes are assigned for the entirety of an incident, not for each violation.
-All Outcomes will include an "Inactive" Outcome, and at least one, appropriate "Active" Outcome.
+All Outcomes will include a "Status" Outcome, and at least one, appropriate "Educational" Outcome.

-Inactive outcomes are those which describe the student's relationsiop with the University, but do not require any action on the part of the student.
+Status outcomes are those which describe the student's relationship with the University, but do not require any action on the part of the student.

 A warning is given to notify a student that their behavior has been inconsistent with the expectations of the University.
 A warning has no immediate effect upon a student's status at the University.
 However, once given a warning, students should expect different Outcomes to result from any subsequent violations.

 Student Conduct Probation

 Probation serves to notify a student that they must avoid any further violations of the Student Conduct Policies for a specified period of time in order to remain a student at the University.
 Students on probation are not in good standing with the University; as a result, certain co-curricular activities may be prohibited to a student while on probation.
 Any further violations while on probation may result in a student's suspension or dismissal from the University.